HomeLearnGoogle Ads DIY

 Search terms show the demand purchased.
 Call quality shows whether that demand could become booked work.
 The two checks belong together.

-Atlas concept: Local Service Call QualityService route: Google Ads managementService route: Local business marketingRelated Google Ads guideStart a local marketing request
+Atlas concept: Local Service Call QualityService page: Google Ads managementService page: Local business marketingRelated Google Ads guideStart a local marketing request

 FAQ